-Cenozoic sediments are present in the Prince Charles Mountains.
-In the northern Prince Charles Mountains at Beaver Lake, some 800 m of diamictons and minor mudstone and sandstone is exposed in Pagodroma Gorge.
-Hambrey and McKelvey (2000) interpret these deposits, the Pagodroma Group, as glaciomarine fjord infillings that include in situ mollusks and reworked diatoms that suggest middle Miocene, late Pliocene, and early Pleistocene ages (<3.5 Ma) (McKelvey and Stephenson, 1990; Quilty, 1993; Hambrey and McKelvey, 2000).
+Cenozoic sediments are also present in the Prince Charles Mountains.
+In the northern Prince Charles Mountains at Beaver Lake some 800 m of diamictons and minor mudstone and sandstone is exposed in Pagodroma Gorge.
+Hambrey and McKelvey (in press) interpret these deposits, the Pagodroma Group, as glaciomarine fjord infillings that include in situ mollusks and reworked diatoms that suggest middle Miocene, late Pliocene and early Pleistocene ages (< 3.5 Ma) (McKelvey and Stephenson, 1990; Quilty, 1993; Hambrey and McKelvey, in press).
 Diamictites are also known from Fisher Massif and other parts of the Prince Charles Mountains at higher elevations than the Pagodroma Group.
-They are possibly of Miocene age (Hambrey and McKelvey, 2000).
+They are possibly of Miocene age (Hambrey and McKelvey, in press).